RaphaelIT7/gmod-holylib/README.md

 Currently it fixes these paths:
 - `[Active gamemode]/gamemode/[anything]/[active gamemode]/gamemode/` -> (Example: `sandbox/gamemode/spawnmenu/sandbox/gamemode/spawnmenu/`)
 - `include/include/`

+#### (EXPERIMENTAL) holylib_filesystem_cachefilehandle (default `0`)
+If enabled, it will cache the file handle and return it if needed.
+> NOTE: This will probably cause issues if you open the same file multiple times.

 #### holylib_filesystem_debug (default `0`)
 If enabled, it will print all filesyste suff.